RPDH1/Basic-website-login-page/README.md

 # Basic website login page
- Login form and signup form connected to SQL
+This login form has been created using HTML, CSS (Bootstrap), PHP & SQL